MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/server-properties-in-analysis-services.md

 ## Permissions

-- For Azure AS and SSAS, server administrator permissions are required to modify server properties.
+For Azure AS and SSAS, server administrator permissions are required to modify server properties.

-- For Power BI, workspace admin permissions are required to modify workspace properties.
+For Power BI, workspace admin permissions are required to modify workspace properties.
 Non-admin workspace users have Read only permissions to view workspace settings.

 ## Power BI XMLA-based workspace properties

-Most properties in each of the categories described below support Read\Write, Read Only, or are unsupported for Power BI workspaces.
+Power BI workspaces support modifying (Read\Write) for a limited subset of properties.

 The following [General](general-properties.md) workspace property settings can override equivalent capacity settings for workspaces assigned to the capacity: